 The below tips can help online shoppers avoid being taken advantage of by frauds and misleading offers:

 - Only shop on sites that you know and trust.
-When in doubt about any online retailer, check it out with the North Carolina Attorney General's Consumer Protection Division and the local Better Business Bureau.
+When in doubt about any online retailer, check it out with the North Carolina Attorney General's Office and the local Better Business Bureau.
 Online review sites such as Yelp, Angie's List, and Google Reviews can also help you spot potential issues.
 Beware of lookalike sites that might pop up or be included as a link in a phishing email.

 - Be careful when using a shopping app.
 Many retailers have developed their own legitimate apps for shoppers' convenience.
 Taking a leaf out of their book, scammers have created phony lookalike apps to gain access to consumers' mobile devices.
 Take the following precautions before downloading a shopping app: check reviews, look for typos, and when possible, use a download link from the retailer's official website to download the app.